bulikos/bitcoin-ordinals-setup/readme.md

 ### Check status of syncing
 After starting the BitcoinCore you can check status of synchronization (downloading all blocks and txs to your disk) with command `bitcoin-cli getblockcount` and `bitcoin-cli getindexinfo`, the numbers should within several hours match the current blockchain height (which can be found [online](https://mempool.space/)).

-## Orb wallet
+## Ord wallet
-Once we have sucuessfully started and synced the Bitcoin node we can start working with orb wallet.
+Once we have sucuessfully started and synced the Bitcoin node we can start working with ord wallet.

-### Install Orb and prepare wallet
+### Install Ord and prepare wallet

-1. Download and install orb wallet
+1. Download and install ord wallet
 - `curl --proto '=https' --tlsv1.2 -fsLS https://ordinals.com/install.sh | bash -s`

 2. Verifiy installation by priting ord version.
 - `ord --version`

 3. For those getting the Command 'ord' not found error.
 Navigate to bin folder inside your home directory - `cd $HOME/bin` and try running `./ord --version`.
-If it helped, hold on inside this directory and always use `./orb` instead of the `orb` in following commands.
+If it helped, hold on inside this directory and always use `./ord` instead of the `ord` in following commands.

 4. Prepare wallet (its recommended to create a new one).
 - `ord wallet create`, remember to save you seed phrase.